courselabs/kubernetes/labs/rbac/README.md

 ./scripts/fix-rbac-docker-desktop.sh

 # OR on Docker Desktop for Windows (PowerShell):
-./scripts/fix-rbac-docker-desktop.ps1
+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process -Force ./scripts/fix-rbac-docker-desktop.ps1
 ```
 ___

 ## Securing API access with Service Accounts

-Authentication for end-user access is a bit more involved, so we'll start with internal access to the cluster.
+Authentication for end-user access is manged outside of Kubernetes, so we'll use RBAC for internal access to the cluster - apps running in Kubernetes.

 We'll use a simple web app which connects to the Kubernetes API server to get a list of Pods, it displays them and lets you delete them.